Empty pale yellow rectangle with rounded corners and a thin purple border.

 Country

-Remote work changed the calculation entirely, and Latin America solves problems that other regions don’t:
+Latin America solves three problems simultaneously that other regions don't:

-Teams already coordinate across San Francisco, Austin, and New York, adding Mexico City or Buenos Aires to that mix doesn't change daily operations.
+Teams already distributed across San Francisco, Austin, and New York find that adding Mexico City or Bogotá changes almost nothing about how they operate day-to-day.

 Benefits of Hiring in Latin America